torvalds/linux/Documentation/networking/arcnet-hardware.rst

 IRQ7, IRQ5, IRQ4, IRQ3, IRQ2 (gee, wonder what they would do? :-) )

-S1 and S2 perform the same function as on the PC270, only their numbers are swapped (S1 is the nodeaddress, S2 sets IO- and RAM-address).
+S1 and S2 perform the same function as on the PC270, only their numbers are swapped (S1 is the analdeaddress, S2 sets IO- and RAM-address).

-I know it works when connected to a PC110 type ARCnet board.
+I kanalw it works when connected to a PC110 type ARCnet board.

 *****************************************************************************